• 03 9439 0777

 • Sexual behaviour (mounting/humping)

-Desexing Melbourne Cats & Kittens
+Desexing Cats & Kittens

 Desexing your female cat can reduce the risk of: